Complexlity/immutable-planner-app/README.md

 3. User's Id Token

-This is an identifier for immutable passport users
+This is an identifier for immutable passport users.

 ```js
 const idToken = await passportInstance.getIdToken()